 A weakness mentioned for SingleStore in the comments is around centralized performance monitoring.
 SingleStore does provide SingleStore Studio, which is great for monitoring the health of your cluster and for optimizing queries, but not focused on performance monitoring as such.
 SingleStore offers an historical monitoring tool, which is currently in beta, for customers with an Enterprise license.
 Internally, and like many of our customers, we also use Prometheus – an exporter is mentioned here – and Grafana, which are just two of the many monitoring tools that work with SingleStore.

-Finally, SingleStoreDB On-Premises 7.0 includes the first iteration of SingleStore Universal Storage, which will eventually unify rowstore and columnstore tables in a single table type, for most workloads.
-In SingleStoreDB On-Premises 7.0, Universal Storage allows for compression of in-memory rowstore tables of about 50%, saving a great deal of money.
+Finally, SingleStoreDB Self-Managed 7.0 includes the first iteration of SingleStore Universal Storage, which will eventually unify rowstore and columnstore tables in a single table type, for most workloads.
+In SingleStoreDB Self-Managed 7.0, Universal Storage allows for compression of in-memory rowstore tables of about 50%, saving a great deal of money.
 At the same time, columnstore tables get big performance improvements from first-generation Universal Storage features in the new release.

 One comment sums up many of SingleStore’s benefits, well, elegantly.
 When asked, What benefits have you realized?,” this customer comments: “The problem of running streaming analytics on high-velocity, high volume data sets with sub-second API responses.
 This product elegantly solves the problem.”

 If you’re already a SingleStore user – whether you have an Enterprise license, or are using SingleStore for free – consider posting a review today.
 (And remember that you can get questions answered on the SingleStore Forums as well.)
 Your efforts will benefit the community as a whole.